Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

-26. Check that the surface of the heatsink is making proper contact with the base sheet metal.
-Ensure that all parts are correctly aligned, leaving the USB and Ethernet ports fully accessible.
-Then take M2.5x8 (8.8) Zn bolt (ISO 7380), washer 2.7 and gently tighten one screw.
+26. **Secure Raspberry Pi (Part 1)**

+   Ensure the HEATSINK contacts the BASE metal sheet and USB/Ethernet ports are accesible.
+   Use 1x BOLT M2.5x8 ((8.8) Zn) ISO 7380 with WASHER 2.7 and tigthen gently.

 .. warning::
   Do not tighten the screw fully.